 In addition to sailing, Jack researched, analyzed, and wrote about maritime issues with dozens of OP-Ed pieces published over the decades.
 In the mid-1990s, Jack was instrumental in starting “Save Our Ships,” a grass roots movement to educate Congressional Staffers about the importance of an active US-flag Merchant Marine, generating bipartisan support in passing the Maritime Security Act.

-Over the years, Jack has volunteered with PWA doing Courtesy Boat Inspections and Lake Smart screenings to help others keep our local ecosystems healthy.
+Over the years, Jack has volunteered with PWA (now Coastal Rivers) doing Courtesy Boat Inspections and Lake Smart screenings to help others keep our local ecosystems healthy.
 He is also a member of Bremen’s Volunteer Fire Department and on Bremen’s Planning Board.
-Jack enjoys hiking, boating, swimming, gardening, cooking, reading, traveling, and taking “the road less travelled.”
+Jack enjoys hiking, boating, swimming, gardening, cooking, reading, traveling, and taking “the road less traveled.”

-As a PWA Board member and the current president, Sandi hopes her conservation efforts will contribute to even greater environmental awareness and action.
+As a former PWA Board member and the president at the time of unification with DRA, Sandi hopes her conservation efforts will contribute to even greater environmental awareness and action.
 Engaging young people in those causes remains her personal priority.

-Jim Hatch has served as steward of Crooked Farm Preserve since 2012 and has been an active member of the Land Stewardship Committee.
-He sees his work with PWA as a way to reconnect with his first career in environmental education.
+Jim Hatch has served as steward of Crooked Farm Preserve since 2012 and has been an active member of PWA’s Land Stewardship Committee.
+He sees his work with PWA (now Coastal Rivers) as a way to reconnect with his first career in environmental education.
 Jim graduated from Antioch College in 1971 with one of the first interdisciplinary degrees awarded in Environmental Studies.
 He worked as an interpretive naturalist and outdoor educator for the Yosemite Institute in Yosemite National Park and for Massachusetts Audubon.

 Jim also worked for a number of years in residential construction and taught house building at Cornerstones School in Brunswick, Maine.
 For the past 30 years, Jim’s worked in the field of affordable housing, consulting with non-profit groups on the development of special needs and low-income rental housing.
 Jim lives on the Pemaquid River in Bristol with his wife Pat Jennings and they have two grown children.

-George is Chair of PWA’s Education Committee, steward of the Bristol Recreational Trail, former Chair of the Waldoboro Conservation Commission, Trustee for Lincoln County Historical Society, member of the advisory committee for the Bowdoin College Museum of Art, and former Chief Curator, Detroit Institute of Arts.
+George served as steward of the Bristol Recreational Trail, former Chair of the Waldoboro Conservation Commission, Trustee for Lincoln County Historical Society, member of the advisory committee for the Bowdoin College Museum of Art, former Chief Curator, Detroit Institute of Arts, and Chair of PWA’s Education Committee prior to unification with DRA.
 He brings fundraising, finance, trail construction, and teaching expertise to the Board.

 Tom Kronenberger is past president and co-owner of Kronenberger & Sons Restoration, Inc. of Middletown, Connecticut, a firm dedicated to the restoration, preservation, and adaptive reuse of historic structures.
 He has extensive knowledge of the early building trades, their materials and methods and the hand on experience to perform the work.
 For the past 25 years most of his time was spent working in the field over-seeing a staff of more than 50 experienced restoration carpenters, stone and brick masons, wood carvers, painters, and specialty subcontractors.